collage of iconic Ohio foods

 These days, Goetta sausage is considered a staple of Cincinnati cooking and can be found in grocery stores throughout Ohio.
 It’s usually flavored with thyme, rosemary, and bay leaves — sometimes onions too.

-The annual Glier’s Goettafest takes place every August in Cincinnati and is dedicated to the sausage.
+The annual Glier’s Goettafest takes place every summer in Cincinnati and is dedicated to the sausage.
 This event showcases the many creative ways that Goetta sausage can be used in dishes, from pizza to fudge.
 While you’re in the area, you can stop by some of the dozens of breweries in Cincinnati.

 Barberton Chicken - Iconic Ohio Foods